Kursk: Attractions

 The oldest building in Kursk is the upper church of the Trinity Monastery, a good example of the transition style characteristic of Peter the Great's early reign.
 The oldest lay building is the so-called Romodanovsky Chamber, although it was erected in all probability in the mid-18th century, when the Romodanovsky family had ceased to exist.

-The city cathedral was built between 1752 and 1778 in the splendid Baroque style and was decorated so sumptuously that many art historians attributed it to Bartolomeo Rastrelli.
-Although Rastrelli's authorship is out of the question, the cathedral is indeed the most impressive monument of Elizabethan Baroque not to be commissioned by the imperial family or built in the imperial capital.
+The city cathedral was built between 1752 and 1778 in the splendid Baroque style and was decorated so notably that many art historians attributed it to Bartolomeo Rastrelli.
+Although Rastrelli's authorship is out of the question, the cathedral is indeed the most notable monument of Elizabethan Baroque not to be commissioned by the imperial family or built in the imperial capital.